 - How do they evaluate the risk of a single operation?

 - How is decision-making affected by the emotions felt during the planning and operational phases?

 - Can law enforcement be usefully informed by what we know about the behaviours of those who commit other kinds of crimes?

 Terrorist actions are rational.
-Deliberate choices are made regarding target, weapons, clustering attacks, and potential victims.
+Deliberate choices are made regarding the target, weapons, clustering attacks, and potential victims.
 The level of planning may depend on the complexity of the attack, the appearance of sudden, unanticipated opportunity, or perceptions of law enforcement.
 Sometimes planning is extensive.

-“The priority should be to develop and plan … [and collect] the information which unit commanders would need to mount successful operations against enemy personnel or to sabotage enemy installations … I issued instructions to Intelligence Officers (IO) that they should study the daily and local newspapers carefully, and indeed read every serious magazine and periodical they could lay their hands on …” (Member of the Provisional IRA).
+“The priority should be to develop and plan … [[and collect]] the information which unit commanders would need to mount successful operations against enemy personnel or to sabotage enemy installations … I issued instructions to Intelligence Officers (IO) that they should study the daily and local newspapers carefully, and indeed read every serious magazine and periodical they could lay their hands on …” (Member of the Provisional IRA).

 Sometimes attacks are spontaneous and ‘planning’ develops only in the course of daily activities.

 A Weathermen Underground attack on a United Fruit warehouse was planned on the same day it took place because one of the group passed “it lots of times”.
 Over the course of the previous couple of days, he had “been checking it out” in more detail for the purpose of an attack, observing it “deserted after six o’clock at night”.

 A member of the Provisional IRA recalled an open-back British Army jeep driving unaccompanied into their stronghold.